 - GeoIP information such as ASN or country code

-- Parsed user agent information allowing differing rules for search engines vs generic 'bots'
+- Parsed user agent information allowing different rules for search engines vs generic 'bots'

-- Various meta information we make available from our BOT protection service
+- Metadata we make available from our BOT protection service

 Defining your rate limits

-Picking sensible rate limits can be difficult without adequate analytics as to how the web application is typically used.
-The Peakhour dashboard includes rate based analytics to help with set up.
+Picking sensible rate limits is difficult without adequate analytics on how the web application is typically used.
+The Peakhour dashboard includes rate-based analytics to help with setup.